skx/closure-based-brainfuck-vm/README.md

 You'll see that this has no runtime impact, the change here is in the compilation phase where we use a different closure depending on the value of the variable.

+## Other Speed Notes

+There are two things that this program is doing to be fast:

+* Avoiding complex control-flow, by which I mean that regardless of the operation which is being carried out we don't have to do any switch-base lookup.
+We literally jump around within a static array of function pointers.
+* Avoiding doing too much work inside the closures.

+As a case in point we calculate the offsets for the forward/backward jumps as we compile the program.
+We could use that in our handlers to run something like:

+     v.ip = v.loops[v.ip]

+However that map-lookup is slow.
+So instead we hardcode the offset in the closures for the loop open instructions and the same again for the loop close.
+This hardcoding makes the program a little more complex as we have to rewrite closures however the results speak for themselves:

+* Default: 35s
+* Replacing the map looking for the loop-close only: 21s
+* Replacing both map lookups: 17s